Abhi-150702/Summer-Olympics/README.md

 # Summer-Olympics
 Summer Olympics Analysis
-I've performed various operations on the dataset provided. my performed operatins om this project help to understand the data and analyse easily.
+I've performed various operations on the dataset provided.
+My performed operatins om this project help to understand the data and analyse easily.